helix-toolkit/helix-toolkit/README.md

-Helix Toolkit is a library that makes it easier to work with 3D in .NET
+Helix Toolkit is a collection of 3D components for .NET.
+Currently it contains one component that adds functionality to the WPF 3D model (Media3D namespace), and one WPF component that creates a similar scene graph for DirectX (based on SharpDX).

 [![Build status](https://ci.appveyor.com/api/projects/status/tmqafdk9p7o98gw7)](https://ci.appveyor.com/project/objorke/helix-toolkit)